 Center for Transportation Excellence's Transit Initiatives and Communities Conference: Advocacy Advance awarded scholarships to 9 advocates to attend the CFTE's biannual Transit Initiatives and Communities Conference on June 23-26, 2013 in Atlanta.
 All scholarship participants are working on current or planned ballot measure campaigns to win public funding for biking and walking projects in their communities.

 Past Advocacy Advance Grant Recipients

-Since 2009, Advocacy Advance has awarded over $780,000 to support startup, capacity building, and innovation to more than 40 organizations.
-These campaigns have contributed to dramatic increases in biking and walking around the country.
-Click here to view past recipients and read about their progress.
+Since 2009, Advocacy Advance has awarded over $800,00 to support startup, capacity building, and innovation to more than 40 organizations.
+These campaigns have contributed to dramatic increases in biking and walking around the country, leveraging a public investment of over $100 million for bicycle and pedestrian projects.

 In 2014, Advocacy Advance is continuing multi-year Model Grants to Bike Pittsburgh and Atlanta Bicycle Coalition for their campaigns to build political influence and boost federal funding for biking and walking projects and programs.
 To date, nearly $10.5M has been won, and political leadership in both cities have committed to aggressive 10% mode share goals.

 View in a larger map